-In 2016-17, Danceworks partnered with over 60 organizations including schools, adult day care facilities, community centers, non-profits and businesses, to design custom arts residencies of varying lengths with diverse goals.
-Danceworks residencies create an opportunity to integrate movement-based educational activities into our partners’ everyday routines, to expose students and clients to cultural styles of dance, and to get people moving and feeling good.
+Danceworks residencies create an opportunity to integrate movement-based educational activities into your organization’s everyday routine, to introduce students and clients to cultural styles of dance, and to get people moving and feeling good.
+In 2017-18, Danceworks partnered with over 60 organizations including schools, adult day care facilities, community centers, non-profits and businesses, to design custom arts residencies of varying lengths with diverse goals.
 Programming can connect to academic content areas, a theme, or be based on a specific style of dance/art.

 - A small group of elders meets on Mondays for an hour at St. John’s on the Lake retirement center for a therapeutic movement group.

-- St. Coletta of Wisconsin, a school for persons with developmental and other challenges, completed a 12-week tap residency and performed at a fundraiser for the school.
+- St. Coletta Day School, a school for persons with developmental and other challenges, completed a 10-week dance sampler residency and performed tap, hip hop and musical theatre routines at a fundraiser for the school.

-- Danceworks partnered with Cathedral Square Park Association to provide free youth classes on Saturdays and to draw crowds to the market.
+- East Town Association provided free family-friendly classes on Saturdays to draw crowds to Cathedral Square Market.

-- Cass Street School supplemented their third grade curriculum with 16 weeks of African dance.
-They shared their dances at Open House.
+- Cass Street School supplemented their middle school curriculum with choreography classes.
+The students created original dances, which they shared at Open House.

-- Danceworks provided free salsa workshops for the Milwaukee Women’s Correctional Center for women re-entering society; it was the first time they were allowed to touch after serving time and was a healing experience.
+- Milwaukee Women’s Correctional Center provided free introductory yoga classes for women re-entering society; it was the first time they were allowed to touch after serving time and was a healing experience.

 Want to bring a residency to your site?
 Contact Dani Kuepper, Artistic Director, at 414.277.8480 x6001, or via email.